GiovaneIwamoto/command-interpreter/README.md

 The "jobs" command lists the processes that have been stopped by the SIGTSTP signal with the status "STOPPED" and the processes running in the background with the status "RUNNING".
 The listing is displayed in the format `[(jobs_counter)] (status) (input) >> PID: (PID)`.

+> [!IMPORTANT]
-If a background process is terminated during the execution of the shell, the user is notified about the termination and the corresponding signal/status.
+> If a background process is terminated during the execution of the shell, the user is notified about the termination and the corresponding signal/status.
 The status in the Jobs list is automatically changed to "DONE" when a process finishes.
 Similarly, if a process is terminated using the kill command with the termination signal, the status is also appropriately updated in the Jobs list.
 This provides users with visibility and information about the status of background and stopped processes, allowing them to manage and monitor their execution effectively within the shell.

 - SIGCHLD